ucsb-cs156/OLD-website-originial-repo/_topics/heroku_billing_and_quotas.md

 This comes at a cost; the idling of your application is part of how Heroku is able to provide free service.
 I am not 100% sure whether setting up such a script violates Heroku's terms of service for free tier apps.
 That should be investigated before anyone adopts this strategy.

 In any case, here is a link to an article that explains how to do this using a service called New Relic.
 I'm definitely not endorsing this approach unless and until we can be sure it doesn't violate Heroku's TOS.
+It's worth noting that the approach taken here (i.e. adding the New Relic add on) requires entering a credit card even if it is "free", since Heroku only allows a very limited number of "add-ons" on the free/no-credit-card tier, and New Relic is not among those.

 * <https://coderwall.com/p/u0x3nw/avoid-heroku-idling-with-new-relic-pings>